 Mortgage calculators suitable for such operations feature the early repayment calculation option.
 The difference between this tool and the simple one is that it is possible to evaluate the mortgage details at once and see the change in the debt amount if early repayment occurs, which may be convenient when you intend to reduce the overpayment.
 Details necessary for the calculation:

-A mortgage calculator featuring more details is necessary to calculate the total cost of acquiring a property.
+A mortgage calculator taking into account more details is necessary to calculate the total cost of acquiring a property.
 This calculator differs from the previous tools in that it considers the tax burden, default insurance, and additional expenses, for example, an origination or a brokerage fee.
 In addition, it allows for more accurate calculations.
 Details necessary for the calculation:

 The mortgage loan term in Alberta, Canada, refers to the length of time over which a borrower will repay their mortgage loan.
 Alberta's most common loan terms are 5-year, 7-year, and 10-year terms.
 Some borrowers may opt for a shorter term if they are able to afford higher monthly payments, while others may choose a longer term if they want lower monthly payments.
 The loan term can also affect the interest rate on the mortgage loan, with shorter terms typically having lower rates and longer terms having higher rates.
 It is important to note that the maximum amortization period for an insured mortgage in Canada is 25 years.